 - keeping members informed of PD opportunities and relevant news and issues through our website, social media sites, and email bulletins.

-If you’re interested in joining our Executive for the following season (beginning with our AGM in October), click here: TESL TO Board Application Form.
-The deadline for this term has passed – please revisit our site for the active application in Spring 2018.
+If you’re interested in joining our Executive for the following season, click here: TESL TO Board Executive Form.
+The form is active and we are looking for new members for the board!

 The Executive (2019-2020)

 Nicola has taught English in the private and public sectors in both Canada and China.
 He has worked with core curriculum teachers to design remedial English courses for students preparing to study overseas.
 His most recent work includes teaching listening and speaking at the University of Toronto and advanced conversation, George Brown College.
 Nicola’s interests include authentic and meaningful assessment and the impact of culture on language acquisition.

 Chris Smrke, Past President

 Chris has experience teaching in both the private sector at English School of Canada and the public sector in the LINC Home Study Ontario program.
 Over the last few years, he has also taken on more administrative responsibilities but has never strayed far from the classroom.
 With these different experiences, he has had the opportunity to meet, work with, and learn from many teachers.
 This is fortunate since one of his passions is to practice new approaches and incorporate them into his classes.
 He is a strong advocate of professional development, believes that we all have things to teach each other, and never tires of learning new techniques.